privacy first

 Publishing: If you publish a package, we store your GitHub ID, username, and avatar.
 Package metadata and source are public by design.

-Axint Cloud: If you opt in, Cloud stores the reports, package references, and workspace metadata you explicitly create.
+axint Cloud: If you opt in, Cloud stores the reports, package references, and workspace metadata you explicitly create.
 Signed-in collaboration features also store your GitHub identity.
 You can delete your workspace and associated data at any time.

 Website: We use Vercel Analytics to track anonymous pageviews.
 No cookies, no user IDs, GDPR compliant.